ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 Let's replace our line that appends each `subview.recursiveDescription()` to have a prefixed new-line character (`\n`).

 {% highlight swift %}
-func recursiveDescription() -> String {
+// The extension UIView code is present but omitted for simplicity func recursiveDescription() -> String {
     ...
-    for subview in subviews {
+    for view in subviews {
-        text += "\n"
-        text += subview.recursiveDescription()
+        // 1
+        text.append("\n")
+        text.append(view.recursiveDescription())
     }
     ...
 }
 {% endhighlight %}

+1. This appends a newline character (`\n`) to the text prior to appending the recursiveDescription of the `view`

-The output now looks like below which is much better but there is no indication of heirarchy level.
+The output now looks like:

 ```
 <UIView: 0x7fa2db70ebe0; [...]>